top of page

 IRRITABLE BOWEL SYNDROME

 Irritable bowel syndrome (IBS) is the most common functional gastrointestinal disorder worldwide.
+It significantly affects patients’ quality of life, with individuals with IBS reporting a lower quality of life compared to healthy populations.

 (I am sharing information with you from my published article.)